bruinquants/intro-to-algotrading-workshop/markdown_files/financial_derivatives-tutorial.md

 A Financial Derivative is a financial instrument that is derived from some other security.
 -    In almost every case, owning a financial derivative gives you the right to purchase the underlying security at a certain price before a certain date.
         -  The most common forms of financial derivatives includes... :
-            -   Options Contracts (Calls, Puts, etc.)
+            -   Options Contracts (Calls, Puts, etc.).
             -   Index Futures (US 30 (DOW), US 100 (SPY), US Tech 100 (NQ), etc.).
             -   Commodity Futures (Gold Futures, Soybean Futures, Crude Oil Futures, etc.).
             -   Swaps (Credit Swaps, Interest Rate Swaps, etc.).